iotaledger/hornet/documentation/docs/getting_started/hornet_apt_repository.md

    sudo systemctl enable hornet.service
    ```

 You can find the Hornet configuration files under the `/var/lib/hornet` directory.
-You can find more details on how to configure Hornet in the [post installation](../post_installation/post_installation.md) chapter.
+You can also find more details on how to configure Hornet in the [post installation](https://wiki.iota.org/hornet/post_installation) article.

-You can find the Environment file to configure multiple default parameters under the `/etc/default/hornet` directory.
+Additionally, the Environment file for configuring multiple defauly parameters can be found under the `/etc/default/hornet` directory.

 ### Start the node